UC Santa Cruz Banana Slugs: Soccer

 The Banana Slugs were national runners-up in men's soccer in 2004.
 Team members included future MLS players Adam Smarte and Stephen Wondolowski.

+Women's soccer has made NCAA Tournament appearances twelve times, most recently in 2019.
+Alumnae include Claire Lim, a full international for The Philippines.

 Tennis

 By defeating Emory to win the 2007 NCAA Championship in men's tennis, UCSC won their sixth Division III team championship.
 UCSC won their seventh championship in 2009 beating Amherst College in the finals to tie Kalamazoo for the most team titles in NCAA Division III.

 Track & Field

 UCSC added a woman's track & field varsity program in 2012.
 In 2016, it added a men's varsity program as well.
 In 2017, the Slugs track & field team competed in all event groups, for both men and women, for the first time.

 Volleyball

 In 2012, the Men's Volleyball Team made a Division III NCAA Semifinal appearance in the inaugural NCAA Tournament.
 In 2013, Men's Volleyball qualified for a second Division III Tournament.
 After a four-year absence, the Slugs returned to the NCAA Tournament in 2019 and were national runners-up.

 The Women's volleyball team has made three appearances in the NCAA tournament: 2013, 2015 and 2022.
 Both teams started playing at Kaiser Permanente Arena in 2018.